 - Review Public Comment Draft #1 of the commercial 2024 IECC

-- Register for a webinar NBI is hosting at 1:00 PM ET on Thursday, September 29 to learn more about major changes to the code, the process for submitting public comment, and guidance on how you can influence decision makers
+- Watch the webinar NBI hosted on September 29 to learn more about major changes to the code, the process for submitting public comment, and guidance on how you can influence decision makers

 The deadline for submitting comments is Friday, October 21, 2022.